 Nature of Business-Zumiez Inc., including its wholly owned subsidiaries, (the "Company," "we," "us," "its" and "our") is a leading specialty retailer of apparel, footwear, accessories and hardgoods for young men and women who want to express their individuality through the fashion, music, art and culture of action sports, streetwear, and other unique lifestyles.
 We operate under the names Zumiez, Blue Tomato and Fast Times.
 We operate ecommerce websites at zumiez.com, zumiez.ca, blue-tomato.com and fasttimes.com.au.
-At July 31, 2021, we operated 725 stores; 602 in the United States ("U.S."), 52 in Canada, 55 in Europe, and 16 in Australia.
+At April 30, 2022, we operated 741 stores; 602 in the United States ("U.S."), 68 in Europe, 52 in Canada, and 19 in Australia.

-COVID-19-In December 2019, a novel strain of coronavirus ("COVID-19") was first identified, and in March 2020, the World Health Organization categorized COVID-19 as a pandemic.
-In March 2020, we experienced global store closures as a result of the COVID-19 pandemic that extended for a significant portion of March and April.
+COVID-19- In December 2019, a novel strain of coronavirus ("COVID-19") was first identified, and in March 2020, the World Health Organization categorized COVID-19 as a pandemic.
+To help control the spread of the virus and protect the health and safety of our employees and customers, we began closing our retail stores across all markets that we operate in mid-March 2020.
 We began gradually re-opening retail stores near the end of the first quarter and into the second quarter of fiscal 2020, with the majority of our stores open through the third and fourth quarter of fiscal 2020.
-Due to the COVID-19 pandemic, during the three and six months ended August 1, 2020, our stores were, open on an aggregate basis, approximately 73.4%, and 61.8% of the possible days across the global business, compared to 96.3% and 95.0% for the three and six months ended July 31, 2021.
-In certain regions, COVID-19 related closures have continued into 2021 where we have seen the majority of our closures in Europe, Eastern Canada, and Australia.
-Throughout the COVID-19 pandemic, we have seen an increased demand in ecommerce sales in markets with store closures.
-Changes in our operations due to COVID-19 resulted in material fluctuations to our results of operations during the six months ended August 1, 2020 and throughout fiscal 2020.
+Changes in our operations due to COVID-19 resulted in material fluctuations to our results of operations during fiscal 2020 and in certain geographies in 2021.
+Due to the COVID-19 pandemic, our stores were open on an aggregate basis, approximately 100%, and 93.4% of the possible days across the global business during the three months ended April 30, 2022 and May 1, 2021, respectively.